PaNOSC-ViNYL/ase/doc/ase/lattice.rst

   setting up a crystal structure different from the one found in nature and an ideal `c/a` ratio is not wanted (`c/a=(8/3)^{1/3}`).

 *vacuum*:
   The thickness of the vacuum layer.
-Default value is zero.
+The specified amount of vacuum appears on both sides of the slab.
+Default value is None, meaning not to add any vacuum.
+In that case a "vacuum" layer equal to the interlayer spacing will be present on the upper surface of the slab.
+Specify ``vacuum=0.0`` to remove it.

 *orthogonal*:
   (optional, not supported by all functions).
 If specified and true,